 An LED (light-emitting diode) is a durable, very bright, energy-efficient light.

-While xenon headlights have been around in cars for much longer than LEDs, the LED lights are quickly becoming favorites among car drivers and manufacturers.
+While xenon headlights have been around in cars for much longer than LEDs, light-emitting-diode lights have quickly become a favorite among car drivers and manufacturers.
 These types of lights also bring sizeable advantages.

-For one, LEDs last longer than halogen and xenon, while using less energy in the process.
+For one, LEDs last longer than halogen and xenon while using less energy.
 Drivers tend to favor this light because of its small size.
 The small size means many of these little lights can go into one headlight lamp, giving a better overall illumination of the road.
-They are easy to install, and they come in multiple colors, giving drivers the ability to customize their headlights.
+They are easy to install and come in multiple colors, allowing drivers to customize their headlights.

 The LED light is more expensive than the xenon upfront, but the cost evens out with the money you save from their durability.

 If you’re looking for the best possible illumination, we think LEDs usually outshine their xenon headlight rivals.
-Of course, it depends on exactly how many LEDs are present — but most modern cars with LED lighting technology seem to offer better illumination, a warmer light, and an illuminated area that’s a little larger than it is in most cars with xenons.
+Of course, it depends on exactly how many LEDs are present — but most modern cars with LED lighting technology offer better illumination, a warmer light, and an illuminated area that’s a little larger than it is in most vehicles with xenons.

-That said, xenon lighting technology has come so far over the years — and xenons aren’t exactly low on light.
-In most popular cars using xenons today, the overall illumination would probably fall just short of LEDs — if you can tell the difference at all.
+However, xenon lighting technology has come so far over the years, and they aren’t exactly low on light.
+In most popular cars using xenons today, the overall illumination would probably fall just short of LEDs — if you can tell the difference.
 And while LEDs will last longer than xenons, both will last for many years — likely longer than most drivers will own their vehicles.

 When it comes to safety, both headlight variants are pretty safe.
-They both allow for high-beam assist, which automatically turns on the high-beams in dark areas.
-Both types of headlights also offer curving technology, meaning they allow the light to “bend” around corners in conjunction with the wheels.
+They both allow for high-beam assist, automatically turning on the high beams in dark areas.
+Both types of headlights also offer curving technology, meaning they will enable the light to “bend” around corners in conjunction with the wheels.
 And that tech helps lighten the road.